segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/ajs-classic.md

 strat: ajs
 ---

-Analytics.js, Segment's Javascript source, makes it simple to send your data to any tool without having to learn, test or implement a new API every time.
+Analytics.js, Segment's JavaScript source, makes it simple to send your data to any tool without having to learn, test or implement a new API every time.

 > warning "Deprecation of Analytics.js Classic"
 > On August 31, 2022, Segment will end support and maintenance for Analytics.js Classic, and on February 28, 2023,  Segment will remove access to Analytics.js Classic.